The-Balance-FFXIV/balance-static/content/jobs/melee/monk/basic-guide.md

 On the face of it, Riddle of Fire and Brotherhood are pretty simple skills.
 We press Riddle of Fire and do more damage for the next 20 seconds.
 We press Brotherhood and both we and our party do more damage for the next 15 seconds.
 Now while the burst windows that we build around these skills using the rest of our kit can be complex, the actual usage of these skills themselves are very simple.
 In a full uptime vacuum we simply press them on cooldown every single time they come back up.
 Make sure you're always weaving RoF in the latter half of your GCD roll to ensure you get a full 11 GCDs under the buff.

 Some terminology I would like to introduce before we get deeper into the guide is the idea of odd and even Riddle of Fire windows.
-The "odd" window occurs on odd minutes (1, 3, 5, etc.), and consists solely of Riddle of Fire.
-The "even" window occurs on even minutes (2, 4, 6, etc), and contains both Riddle of Fire and Brotherhood.
+The "odd" window occurs on odd minutes (one, three, five, etc.), and consists solely of Riddle of Fire.
+The "even" window occurs on even minutes (two, four, six, etc), and contains both Riddle of Fire and Brotherhood.

 ### Riddle of Wind